 Memorial contributions in Clara's memory may be made to the Deborah Hospital Foundation or the Alzheimer’s Association.

 Away from a world of strife,

 In a fairer, brighter life.

 Where all is pure within.

 But we shall meet her once again,

 In the home beyond the skies.

 Due to the COVID-19 pandemic, funeral services was privately held.

 Please consider leaving a condolence message or lighting a candle on the tribute wall above.
 Your words of comfort may be just the light that the family needs during these trying times.
 Reaching out reminds them they are not isolated, alone or forgotten.

-To plant a tree in memory of Clara Petlik, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Clara Petlik, please visit our floral store.